cskinfill/s3-connector/README.md

 |acl|the access control list of the new object|yes|PRIVATE|*PRIVATE*, *PUBLIC_READ*, *PUBLIC_READ_WRITE*, *AUTHENTICATED_READ*, *LOG_DELIVERY_WRITE*, *BUCKET_OWNER_READ*, *BUCKET_OWNER_FULL_CONTROL*, *s3Equivalent*
 |storageClass|the storaga class of the new object|yes|STANDARD|*STANDARD*, *REDUCED_REDUNDANCY*, *s3Equivalent*
 |userMetadata|a map of arbitrary object properties keys and values|yes||

+Returns id of the created object, or null, if versioning is not enabled

 Delete Object
 -------------